 DailyEndorphin Basic Concepts

-DailyEndorphin is a configurable “DIY” online fitness & wellness challenge event organizer for groups of any size.
-Events are either competition-based or goal-based, and can be team-based or individual-based (melee).
+DailyEndorphin is a highly configurable “DIY” online fitness & wellness challenge event organizer for groups of any size.
+Events can be set up either as competition-based or goal-based formats, and can be team-based or individual-based (melee).

 A DailyEndorphin challenge is an event over a user-defined period of time consisting of teams or individuals competing against each other or collectively working toward a common goal.
-Challenges are either based on exercise, weight loss, nutrition or wellness parameters, or a combination of any of your choosing, and are created within a group of DailyEndorphin users.
+Our full menu of highly configurable “DIY” fitness & wellness challenges may be viewed in detail at our challenges page.

-No. if you prefer, you can simply use DailyEndorphin as your FREE personal exercise and wellness journal.
+No. if you prefer, you can simply use DailyEndorphin as your FREE personal exercise and wellness journal, but the real power of our highly configurable platform is when you set up or join one or more of our several group wellness challenges.

 DailyEndorphin is FREE for individuals to use and track personal fitness and wellness data.
 DailyEndorphin is also free for groups of 30 participants and any of our challenges for up to 4 weeks in duration.
-For groups greater than 30 participants and/or longer than 4 weeks in duration, our paid weekly group fitness challenges and wellness challenge option is $.50 per person per week, or as low as $2 per person per month.
+For groups greater than 30 participants and/or longer than 4 weeks in duration, our paid weekly group fitness challenges and wellness challenge option is $.50 per person per week, or as low as $2 per person for a four week challenge.
 Our annual membership (our biggest bargain – unlimited challenges for 12 months) is $12 per person, or $1 per person per month.
+Full up front payment is due at your group admin page (although we will invoice for balances greater than $999) one week after challenge start date.
 Refer to our pricing and features page for more details.

 Group: your over-riding collective entity that can stay open & active for as long as you have an active DE group membership.